Scroll to navigation

 The delimiter can be specified as an unquoted or quoted argument.
 Quoting can be done with either single quote (') or douple quote (") characters.
 To include a quote within a quoted string, either quote the string with the other quote character or escape the quote with a backslash (“\”) character.
 Backslash should be avoided outside of quoted strings because it is the escape character for MariaDB.
 For an unquoted argument, the delmiter is read up to the first space or end of line.
 For a quoted argument, the delimiter is read up to the matching quote on the line.

-When the delimiter recognized by mysql is set to something other than the default of “;”, instances of that character are sent to the server without interpretation.
+When the delimiter recognized by mariadb is set to something other than the default of “;”, instances of that character are sent to the server without interpretation.
 However, the server itself still interprets “;” as a statement delimiter and processes statements accordingly.
 This behavior on the server side comes into play for multiple-statement execution, and for parsing the body of stored procedures and functions, triggers, and events.

 edit, \e